Gating (electrophysiology): Ca2+ Channels

 Calcium (Ca2+) channels regulate the release of neurotransmitters at synapses, control the shape of action potentials made by sodium channels, and in some neurons, generate action potentials.
 Calcium channels consist of six transmembrane helices.
 S4 acts as the voltage sensor by rotating when exposed to certain membrane potentials, thereby opening the channel.

 Neurotransmitters are initially stored and synthesized in vesicles at the synapse of a neuron.
 When an action potential occurs in a cell, the electrical signal reaches the presynaptic terminal and the depolarization causes calcium channels to open, releasing calcium to travel down its electrochemical gradient.
 This influx of calcium subsequently is what causes the neurotransmitter vesicles to fuse with the presynaptic membrane.
 The calcium ions initiate the interaction of obligatory cofactor proteins with SNARE proteins to form a SNARE complex.
 These SNARE complexes mediate vesicle fusion by pulling the membranes together, leaking the neurotransmitters into the synaptic cleft.
 The neurotransmitter molecules can then signal the next cell via receptors on the post synaptic membrane.
 These receptors can either act as ion channels or GPCR (G-Protein Coupled Receptors).
 In general the neurotransmitter can either cause an excitatory or inhibitory response, depending on what occurs at the receptor.

 Cl− Channels

 Chloride channels are another group of voltage gated ion channels, of which are less understood.
 They are involved with processes such as skeletal and cardiac smooth muscle, cell volume regulation, the cell cycle, and apoptosis.
-One major family of chloride proteins are called CLC proteins- common channels and transporters for basic physiological processes in mammals.
-CLC channels act as slow gated channels; hydrogen ions are exchanged for an influx of chloride ions, allowing the anions to travel via their electrochemical gradient.
-The voltage dependent C1C-1 chloride channel is homologous dimer which falls under this family, and is seen predominantly in skeletal muscle fibers.
+One major family of chloride proteins are called CLC proteins, functionally categories into channel or transporter.
+They share homodimeric structure with independent ion permeation pathway in each of the subunit.
+Based on functional characterization, there are two known gating mechanism: protopore and common gating.
+The protopore gating, also known as fast gating, is associated with occlusion of the pore via side-chain of conserved glutamate.
+While the common gating, also known as the slow gating, inactivated or reactivates both pores through unknown mechanism.
+This family either transports two chloride for one proton or simply allows flux down its electrochemical gradient.
 With this channel the correct depolarization and repolarization via chloride ions is essential for propagation of an action potential.